rngtang/Telephone-Assistant/README.md

 ### Testing Just the Question-Answering Bot

-To test just the question-answering Bot using your terminal (text input), use this command:
+To test just the Question-Answering Bot using your terminal (text input), use this command:

 ```bash
 python /embeddings/testing/embeddings_terminal.py